© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Fort Scoveston is a scheduled monument protected by Cadw under reference PE339.
 View the official record →

-Fort Scoveston is a post-medieval coastal defence fort located in Pembrokeshire, Wales, constructed during the nineteenth century as part of Britain's programme of coastal fortification.
+Fort Scoveston is a nineteenth-century coastal defence fort located in Pembrokeshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE339.

 Fort Scoveston dates from the post medieval/modern period, and is classified as a fort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Fort Scoveston is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE339.